 Over 2,000,000 spectators enjoy the Royal Nova Scotia International Tattoo every year.
 It takes place in venues across Halifax, featuring thousands of performers from numerous countries.

 You can pre-book your tickets.
 The price ranges from $26 to $69 based on the category.
 For an insider's glimpse into the proceedings, book a backstage tour as an add-on at $20.40 per person.

 Festival d'été de Québec (FEQ) is a world-class music festival bringing together music lovers from around the globe.
 The 11-day-long festival puts on over 300 outdoor performances across Quebec.
 Performing bands from diverse genres like rock, punk, hip-hop, classical, and many more entertain the audiences.

 This started as a small festival, but after much media attention, it has emerged as an epic event featuring international stars and audiences.
 It sees around 1.5 million people attending, from around the globe.

 People above the age of 11 need entry tickets, valid for all 11 days.
-Entry is free for kids below 11 years of age.
-One adult with a pass is allowed to bring two kids.
+Entry is free for children under 11 years of age.
+One adult with a pass is allowed to bring two children.
 Passes come in five categories and start from $130.

-Insider tip: get to shows early to avoid the rush.
+Insider tip: get to the shows early to avoid the rush.